ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

 | not | Not logical operator |
 |-|Negation|

-### Logical Operator Examples
+**Logical Operator Examples**

-These examples assume that the event Qi Type includes a field named ‘Value’ of type double.
+These examples assume that the event Qi Type includes a field named ‘Value’ of type double:
 - "Value eq 1.0"
 - "Value ne 15.6"
 - "Value ge 5.0"